lotvh/Ising1D_DMRG/README.md

 ### Unlimited (bonus)

 For this case, periodic boundary conditions were used for the lattice.
 Due to the computational cost, less values were calculated than in the limited case.
+The ground state energy is considerably higher than in the finite case, but the decay w.r.t. the external field is preserved.

 ![GroundEvsFieldInfinite](https://user-images.githubusercontent.com/49079733/221143139-beac395a-d696-48a6-b9f4-63ac7d62a347.png)

 ## Magnetization as a function of the external field (5)

-The magnetization in the x-direction of the Ising model can be found as $M = < \sum_i s_i^x >$
+The magnetization in the x-direction of the Ising model can be found as $M = < \sum_i s_i^x >$.
+The magnetization seems to drop to 0 once the external field is present.

 ![Magnetization](https://user-images.githubusercontent.com/49079733/221143260-7ee66849-94f5-4c21-85d2-f8c86d9db1a8.png)